 One of the more interesting ideas in the chapter is the notion of the eternal recurrence.
 It began its life in ancient Stoicism, and it recurs in Nietzsche's new Stoicism.
+(Nietzche: The Gay Science, §285 and §341; "Pity and Mercy: Nietzsche's Stoicism" by Martha C. Nussbaum, in Nietzsche, Genealogy, Morality: Essays on Nietzsche's "On the Genealogy of Morals" ed.
+Richard Schacht, U. of California Press, 1994).
 I would explain it in the following way.

 First, the ancient Athenian philosophers held that the universe was eternal.
 They saw that the stars moved in the night sky, but eventually returned to their original positions.
-That this was not strictly true, because the existence of equinoctial precession (about which they knew).
-But that precession did not seem to change their sense that recurrence was a constant feature of the cosmic system.
+That this was not strictly true, because of equinoctial precession, which they knew, did not change their sense that recurrence was a feature of the cosmic system.

 Secondly, the Greeks believed that the objects of our material world were composed of form and matter.
 There could only be a finite number of such forms.
 This was due to Aristotle's principle, infinitum actu non datur, "there is no actual infinite" (Physics 3:7, 207b10-12).
-He meant that it was contradictory to assert the existence containing a definite set of an infinite number of actual objects, because the term "infinity" implies indefiniteness.
+He meant that it was contradictory to assert the existence of a definite set of an infinite number of actual objects, because the term "infinity" implies indefiniteness.

-Third, the infinity of time eludes the rule of infinitum actu non datur since actual time manifests itself as the definite present moment only.
-(Since the past has passed, and the future is not yet, neither the past nor the future is "actual.").
-Matter is also infinite, because matter, in itself, is only a potentiality, an infinite formless potency.
-The finite number of forms in-forms hylic matter to produce the set of material objects, over infinite time.
-Different combinations of elements form the objects, but these combinations eventually break apart, decay, and then the underlying material substrate adopts another form, re-commencing the cycle.
+Third, the infinity of time eludes the rule of infinitum actu non datur since time manifests itself as the definite present moment only.
+Matter is also infinite, because it is, in itself, only a potential, an infinite formless potency.
+The finite number of forms in-forms hylic matter to produce the material objects, over infinite time.
+Different combinations of elements form the objects, but these combinations eventually break apart, decay, and then the underlying material substrate adopts another form.

-Since the number of forms is finite, while the process proceeds in infinite time and in infinite matter, it must follow that there will be an eternal recurrence of each form in the material substrate.
+Since the number of forms is finite, while the process proceeds in infinite time, it must follow that there will be an eternal recurrence of each form in the material substrate.
 Thus, a dead man will die, become dust, then perhaps a worm, and so forth, but eventually the matter will be in-formed as that particular man again.
 Every form that can be realized will be realized, over and over again.

 There is, then, a correspondence of the principle of eternal recurrence in both the stellar cycle and in our sublunar sphere.
-The idea appears in Ecclesiastes (1:9, 3:15, 6:10) and in the Midrash, Genesis Rabba 3:7: sh'haya borei olamot u'makhrivin ad sh'bara et elu, "God created worlds and destroyed them until this one."
+The idea appears in Judaism in Ecclesiastes (1:9, 3:15, 6:10) and in the Midrash, Genesis Rabba 3:7: sh'haya borei olamot u'makhrivin ad sh'bara et elu, "God created worlds and destroyed them until this one."

-Maimonides rejected the notion in this Midrashic/Stoic form because it contradicted creation ex nihilo, but he seemed to accept the recurrence within this present universe, the only one God created.
+Maimonides rejected the notion in this Midrashic/Stoic form because it contradicted creation ex nihilo, but he accepted the recurrence within this present universe, the only one God created.